WKHarmon/led-sectional/docs/index.md

 Here are the tools you'll need.
 I've provided links to the ones I use, but any set of good tools will work.
 * [Soldering iron](https://amzn.to/2QALNsW) and solder
 * [Wire stripper](https://amzn.to/2xlO9TD)
-* Drill with a 8mm drill bit
+* Drill with a 7mm drill bit
+    * In a future iteration I intend to try using [leather punches](https://amzn.to/2Iz3F3N) to try to get a cleaner cut.
 * [Glue gun](https://amzn.to/2Qz1p03) with plenty of [glue](https://amzn.to/2pcJWOB)
 * Optional: [Crimper for JST connectors](https://amzn.to/2QFYEds)